WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

   the ones the moderator is known to have seen.
 The next time moderators come past the work they'll have the most recent decision to work off of and can action on the new report then.

+3. Implement the lock on works to prevent duplicate decisions

+- When loading the moderation view, add the work's identifier to the sorted set `in_moderation` with a score of "now + five minutes" as a unix timestamp.
+  Additionally, set `currently_moderating:<moderator id>` to the work identifier with a TTL of five minutes.
+- When loading the moderation view, check `in_moderation` (before setting anything in there) for the work identifier.
+If it is in there, add a message when the page loads to alert the moderator that someone else is also looking at the work.
+No other changes to the page are necessary.
+- When loading the table view, check the `in_moderation` sorted set.
+Retrieve everything with a score higher than the current unix timestamp.
+Eject everything else from the sorted set _in Redis_.
+This will be our periodic cleanup of the list to mimic expiration and prevent it from growing indefinitely.
+- For each line of the table view, render the line with a light orange background if the work is in the `in_moderation` list.
+- Add copy to the table view to explain what the light orange background indicates (either as a message or as a new sidebar element where the "filters" typically are).

 ### 6. Finalise access control